AdobeDocs/analytics.en/help/admin/admin/c-data-governance/data-labeling/gdpr-labeling-example.md

 ## Sample Access request {#access}

+If you submit an access request, you will receive two files that you can return to the data subject.
+One file is a CSV file containing one row for each hit received for the data subject and a column for each variable with the appropriate access label.
+The other file is a summary HTML file that lists each variable, followed by all unique values seen for that variable for the data subject and the number of times each unique value was seen.

-If you submit an access request, the summary file contains the values indicated in the table below.
+For our example, the summary file contains the values indicated in the table below.
 A request may return only a device file, only a person file or one of each.
 Two summary files are returned only if a person ID is used and `expandIds` is true.

 <table>
   <tr>